Trump fake electors plot: Wisconsin

 In Wisconsin, one of the ten fake electors was Robert F. Spindell, a member of the six-person Wisconsin Elections Commission.
 Spindell was appointed to the commission by Wisconsin Senate majority leader Devin LeMahieu; subsequent to the fake elector plot, LeMahieu reappointed Spindell to another six-year term.

 In May 2022, a civil lawsuit was filed against Wisconsin's 10 fake electors and two attorneys who collaborated with them.
 After more than a year of discovery and filings, the 10 fake electors, including Spindell, agreed to a partial settlement of the case in December 2023.
 They acknowledged that their actions were "part of an attempt to improperly overturn the 2020 presidential election results."
 They further stated: "We hereby reaffirm that Joseph R. Biden Jr. won the 2020 presidential election and that we were not the duly elected presidential electors for the State of Wisconsin for the 2020 presidential election.
 We oppose any attempt to undermine the public's faith in the ultimate results of the 2020 presidential election."
 This settlement represented the first time that fake electors anywhere in the country had formally repudiated their electoral claims.

 After Spindell acknowledged his part in filing fraudulent paperwork, the Wisconsin Secretary of State, Sarah Godlewski—in her capacity as the current holder of the office which had received that false paperwork—demanded that Spindell be removed from his seat on the Wisconsin Elections Commission by LeMahieu.
 LeMahieu, however, reiterated his support for Spindell.

 Also in December 2023, CNN reported that Kenneth Chesebro, who was also a defendant in the previously mentioned civil suit, was cooperating with officials in Wisconsin, the first indication that a formal investigation was underway in the state.

-In June 2024, Wisconsin attorney general Josh Kaul indicted Chesebro, Troupis, and Roman on felony forgery charges, alleging they delivered fake Wisconsin elector paperwork to a staffer for Republican congressman Mike Kelly in an effort to have them given to Pence.
+In June 2024, Wisconsin attorney general Josh Kaul indicted Chesebro, Troupis, and Roman on felony forgery charges, alleging they delivered fake Wisconsin elector paperwork to a staffer for Republican Congressman Mike Kelly in an effort to have them given to Pence.

+In December 2025, a Wisconsin judge ruled that there was enough evidence to send the felony forgery case to trial.